Skip to content

 Photo Credit: @gmdesigninc

-You can see that Chantilly has been used for the trim and ceilings, as well as the walls.
+Aside from the dramatic black accent wall, you can see that Chantilly has been used for the trim and ceilings, as well as the walls.

 If you do want some contrast, get Chantilly Lace in a satin or semi-gloss.
 It’s amazing how different that can look!